 The UN Sustainable Development Goals

-Following on from the Millennium Development Goals, the UN introduced 17 Sustainable Development Goals (SDGs) that were adopted by all member nations and which we as a planet are working towards achieving by the year 2030.
+Following on from the Millennium Development Goals, the UN introduced 17 Sustainable Development Goals (SDGs).
+These were adopted by all member nations and which we as a planet are working towards achieving by the year 2030.
 In the words of the UN, these goals will help transform our world.

-Each of the 17 goals focus on a specific area that we should work towards to ensure that humanity has a sustainable future on this planet, and each goal has multiple underlying targets associated with it.
+Each of the 17 goals focus on a specific area that we should work towards to ensure that humanity has a sustainable future on this planet.
+Each goal also has multiple underlying targets associated with it.

 The 17 Goals